Tony Bardsley: Tour play

 In early February 1974, Bardsley won the Washington State Indoor Open in Seattle.
 For the 1974 WCT circuit, Bardsley appeared in more singles main draws than doubles, six and five.
-Later that month, att the WCT Toronto, he lost in singles to Patrick Proisy, 1-6, 2-6, while in doubles he and partner Carpenter reached the second round.
-At the Salisbury Grand Prix (in Maryland), after a first round bye, Bardsley lost to another tennis icon, Jimmy Connors, 1-6, 2-6.
+Later that month, at the WCT Toronto, he lost in singles to Patrick Proisy, 1–6, 2–6, while in doubles he and partner Carpenter reached the second round.
+At the Salisbury Grand Prix (in Maryland), after a first round bye, Bardsley lost to another tennis icon, Jimmy Connors, 1–6, 2–6.
 In doubles, Tony reached the second round again, partnering Lars Elvstrøm.
-The following month at Calgary, he lost to Ian Crookenden 2-6, 6-7, while in doubles he and Elvstrøm lost in the first round.
-The duo did likewise the following week at the Jackson Grand Prix (in Jackson, Mississippi) while in singles, Bardsley was knocked out by Kim Warwick, 3-6, 5-7.
-His next play occurred in June at a Wimbledon Championships tune-up event, Beckenham, where Bardsley defeated Colin Dowdeswell 3-6, 6-3, 6-3 before falling to Syd Ball, 3-6, 6-3, 3-6.
+The following month at Calgary, he lost to Ian Crookenden 2–6, 6–7, while in doubles he and Elvstrøm lost in the first round.
+The duo did likewise the following week at the Jackson Grand Prix (in Jackson, Mississippi) while in singles, Bardsley was knocked out by Kim Warwick, 3–6, 5–7.
+His next play occurred in June at a Wimbledon Championships tune-up event, Beckenham, where Bardsley defeated Colin Dowdeswell 3–6, 6–3, 6–3 before falling to Syd Ball, 3–6, 6–3, 3–6.
 His July, 1974 (singles) ranking ended up being his career best, world No. 207.
 (Doubles rankings were kept until after Bardsley left the tour.)
-His final event for the year was the Canadian Open where Bardsley went out in the first round to yet another legend to be, Björn Borg, 3-6, 1-6.
+His final event for the year was the Canadian Open where Bardsley went out in the first round to yet another legend to be, Björn Borg, 3–6, 1–6.
 In doubles, he and Don McCormick lost in the first round.
 His finished the year ranked World No. 228.

 In his final year on the tour, Bardsley appeared in the main draw of three events.
-At the Toronto Indoor WCT in February, he lost his opening singles match to Grover Raz Reid, 2-6, 3-6, while in doubles he and McCormick went out again in the first round.
+At the Toronto Indoor WCT in February, he lost his opening singles match to Grover Raz Reid, 2–6, 3–6, while in doubles he and McCormick went out again in the first round.
 Bardsley next played outside of North America for the first time, at the Swedish Open, where he competed in the main draw just in doubles.
 He and partner Mike Power lost however in the first round.
 Bardsley's last tour main draw appearance was at the 1975 Canadian Open.
-He lost in singles to Paul Kronk, 4-6, 2-6, while in doubles he and partner David Brown reached the second round.
+He lost in singles to Paul Kronk, 4–6, 2–6, while in doubles he and partner David Brown reached the second round.
 He finished the year ranked World No. 308.